DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: DMA Offload: Limits Benchmarking

-Figure~\ref{fig:latency_breakdown} shows the latency breakdown of a single peer-to-peer copy operation between two GPUs for a range of sizes (4KB to 2MB).
-Intuitively, since the cost of the copy phase, i.e., cost of local/remote reads/write, increases with transfer size while the latencies of other phases remain constant, the proportion of time spent on copy phase increases with size.
+Figure~\ref{fig:latency_breakdown} shows the latency breakdown of a single copy operation between two GPUs for a range of sizes (4KB to 2MB).
+Intuitively, since the cost of the copy phase, that is, the cost of local/remote reads/write, increases with transfer size while the latencies of other phases remain constant, the proportion of time spent on copy phase increases with size.
 Furthermore, across all sizes, the phases can be ordered as copy $>$ schedule $\sim$ sync $>>$ control in terms of their runtime contribution.
-However, the schedule and sync latencies are a considerable portion of sDMA copy time.
-Overall, the non-copy phases - control, schedule and sync - account for $\sim$60\% of the time at the smallest of sizes and are small ($<$20\%) only when copy sizes are $>$1MB.
+However, the schedule and sync latencies are a considerable portion of DMA copy time.
+Overall, the non-copy phases - control, schedule and sync - account for up to $\sim$60\% of the time at the smallest of sizes and are small ($<$20\%) only when copy sizes are $>$1MB.

-ML collectives require multiple (i.e., $n * (n-1)$ where $n$ is the number of devices) independent peer-to-peer transfers (Figure~\ref{fig:allgather_alltoall}).
-Offloading such ML collectives thus requires the host to create several commands, schedule them on queue(s)/sDMA(s) and synchronize with them.
-These considerably scale the control, schedule and sync phases and limit DMA collective performance for small-to-medium size as shown by {\tt baseline} in Figure~\ref{fig:overview}.
-Thus, optimizing sDMA collectives to minimize the non-copy phase time is key to achieving superior performance at KB-MB sizes.
+ML communication (collectives or otherwise) require multiple such copy commands.
+As an example, for all-gather, $n * (n-1)$ many independent copies are required, where $n$ is the number of devices involved in the collective operation.
+Offloading such ML communication to DMA engines thus requires the host to create several commands, schedule them on queue(s) at one or more DMAs and synchronizing with them.
+These considerably scale the control, schedule, and sync phases and consequently render DMA offloads to be efficient only for bandwidth-bound sizes as shown by {\tt baseline} in Figure~\ref{fig:overview}.
+As such, optimizations which target these phases are crucial to expand DMA offload coverage.